DHSProgram/DHS-Analysis-Code/AS82_community_norms/Readme.md

 These files allow users to recreate the Collective Fertility and Gender Norms analysis from [DHS Analytical Study 82](https://www.dhsprogram.com/publications/publication-as82-analytical-studies.cfm?csSearch=574722_1)

+The analysis in the report was performed on three DHS surveys: Nigeria 2018, Nepal 2016, and Zambia 2018.

 There are four do files that will recreate the analysis.
 These do files should be run in the order presented.

 ## The do files are: